evanhsu/hsufamily-worldwide/README.md

 $ yarn build
 ```

-This command generates static content into the `build` directory and can be served using any static contents hosting service.
+This command is used to produce a production build.
+It generates static content into the `build` directory and can be served using any static contents hosting service.

 ### Deployment

-This is set up to deploy to Github Pages on merge.
+This is set up to deploy to Github Pages whenever new commits land on `main`.